-That’s the kind of stuff we cover in the new Fix Your Fatty Liver program, including how there’s a direct connection between your thoughts and your health.
+That’s the kind of stuff we cover in the Reverse Your Fatty Liver program, including how there’s a direct connection between your thoughts and your health.

 The mind/body link is quite real, and if you feel yourself getting angry, or snapping at people more frequently since your liver issues came to light, that’s actually normal.

 Solve your liver trouble, and not only will you be happier, but…